batvoice-org/batslides/README.md

 # batslides
-Public presentations and reading notes on ML, ASR and NLP
+Public presentations and reading notes by Batvoice members, guests and partners on ML, ASR and NLP